fyrox-book/fyrox-book.github.io/src/fyrox/ui/border.md

 # Border

-The Border widget provides a stylized, static border around it's child widget.
+The Border widget provides a stylized, static border around its child widget.
 Below is an example of creating a 1 pixel thick border around a button widget:

 ```rust,no_run